sguox002/leetcode/leetcode-all.md

 ->>

 <<-287	Find the Duplicate Number    		56.6%	Medium
-n+1 elements with 1-n, one appear twice. xor
+n+1 elements with 1-n, one appear twice. xor to eliminate even occurences.
 ->>

 <<-296	Best Meeting Point    		57.9%	Hard
 given a 2d grid with some people on grid, find the meeting point to minimize the total distance. all x's median and all y's median.
 ->>

-<<-311	Sparse Matrix Multiplication    		63.1%	Medium	->>
+<<-311	Sparse Matrix Multiplication    		63.1%	Medium
+store value vs i,j then add if i,k vs k,j.
+->>

 <<-319	Bulb Switcher    		45.2%	Medium
 n bulbs initially off. turn every 2,3,4,5... return the number of bulbs that are on after n rounds.